How To Encourage Others To Give Feedback???

 Durga,

-Your comment "Value people with values more than people with competence" is something which is apt to today's corporate world.
-But how many are listening??????????
+Your point is well taken.
+Your comment "Value people with values more than people with competence" is something that is apt for today's corporate world.
+But how many are listening?

 Bala